liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 output arity <i>n</i>, there exists *n* distinct pullables, namely one for each output trace.
 Every pullable works roughly like a classical `Iterator`: it is possible to check whether new output events are available, and get one new output event.
 However, contrarily to iterators, `Pullable`s have two versions of each method: a *soft* and a *hard* version.
 The opposite of `Pullable`s are `Pushable`s --objects that allow users to feed input events to processors.
+Graphically, a `Pullable` is represented by a pipe connected to a processor, with an outward pointing triangle:

+{@img images/Pullable.png}{Pullable}{.6}

+#### Pull mode

+One of the two operating modes of a chain of processors.
+In pull mode, a user or an application obtains references to the `Pullable` objects of the downstream processors of the chain, and calls their `pull()` method to ask for new output events.
+When using a chain of processors in pull mode, the chain must be closed at its inputs.
+The opposite mode is called *push mode*.

 #### `Pump`